Skip to main content

 • What are the best things to see at GWU?

-The campus is truly a part of Washington, D.C., and its range of architecture reflects that relationship.
+The campus is truly a part of Washington, DC, and its range of architecture reflects that relationship.
 Landscaped outdoor spaces on the 42 acres include pocket parks, the University Yard, a flourishing rose garden, the classical Tempietto and outdoor sculptures.
 The campus also boasts historic landmarks, including the F Street House, a residence built in 1849 that served for decades as a club for presidents, vice presidents, Supreme Court justices, members of Congress and other elite.

 • Does GWU offer tours?